 More than 2 males together

-This has been known to work but often when the boy guinea pigs reach puberty their hormones will run riot and they will most likely fight.
+Having 2 male guinea pigs together has been known to work but often when the boy guinea pigs reach puberty their hormones run riot and this can often result in fighting.

-The housing you choose for your guinea pigs must be spacious and have areas where they can be alone if they choose.
+The cage you choose for your guinea pigs must be spacious and have areas where they can be alone if they need to be.
 This will help reduce arguments between them and give them the best chance of getting on with each other.

 Will a Rabbit Make a Good Companion?